peteroupc/peteroupc.github.io/bernsupp.md

 **Lemma A1:** Let&mdash; $$f(x)=a_0 x^0 + a_1 x^1 + ...,$$ where the $a_i$ are constants each 0 or greater and sum to a finite value and where $0\le x\le 1$ (the domain is the interval [0, 1]).
 Then $f$ is convex and has a maximum at 1.

 _Proof:_ By inspection, $f$ is a power series and is nonnegative on the positive real line (and thus on the domain [0, 1]).
-Each of its terms has a maximum at 1 since $x^n$ is an increasing function for every $n\ge 0$, and multiplying that by a nonnegative constant doesn't change whether it's increasing.
+Each of its terms has a maximum at 1 since $x^n$ is a strictly increasing function for every $n\ge 0$, and multiplying that by a nonnegative constant doesn't change whether it's strictly increasing.
 Since all of these terms have a maximum at 1 on the domain, so does their sum.

 The derivative of $f$ is&mdash; $$f'(x) = a_1 x^0 + ... + a_i x^{i-1} + ...,$$ which is still a power series with nonnegative values of $a_n$, so the proof so far applies to $f'$ instead of $f$.
 By induction, the proof so far applies to all derivatives of $f$, including its second derivative.